 Science Week is designed for everyone – it’s definitely not restricted to schools and universities – with events and activities and talks and shows for every age group.

 It provides an opportunity to acknowledge the contributions of Australian scientists’ to the world of knowledge.
 It also aims to encourage an interest in science pursuits among the general public, and to encourage younger people to become fascinated by the world we live in.

 For more detail see About.

 National Science Week is held in mid August each year.
-The dates for this year are:
+The dates for the next few years are:

 - 2014: 16–24 August